missly55/missly55/README.md

 <!--
 [Brief Introduction - Remove this afterwards]  -->

 I am an aspiring IT professional with a keen interest in technology and a passion for ensuring systems are secure, stable, and user-friendly.
-I'm particularly interested in areas such as cybersecurity and IT support, where I can help protect sensitive data and ensure systems operate efficiently within today's digital landscape.

 ## Objective